Upload control with signed uploads

 Signature generation

-Here’s how to make the signature on your backend:
+The output is a hex-encoded digest.
+Here’s how to generate the signature on your backend:

 1import { generateSecureSignature } from '@uploadcare/signed-uploads'